rtucek/vue-query-builder/docs/configuration.md

 If `typeof maxDepth === 'undefined'`, users may have an arbitrary depth of nested groups.

-For `typeof maxDepth === 'number' and 0 <= n <= maxDepth`, users are only allowed to create up to n groups in deep.
+For `typeof maxDepth === 'number' and 0 <= n <= maxDepth`, users are only allowed to create up to n nested groups.
 If n is 0, users are effectively not allowed to create any groups at all.

 ### Runtime change